-Chutney dates back to 500 BC. Ā Chutneys are endless in variety and ingredients, but they generally consist of fruit, vinegar, and sugar cooked down to a reduction.
-The word “chutney” is derived from the Sanskrit word caį¹nÄ«, meaning to lick. Ā In other words, finger-lickin’ good!
+Asย a huge Indian food fan I love exploring and creating a wide range of chutneys out of fruits, nuts, vegetables and a whole host of spices.ย This mango chutney recipe is one of my favorites.
+Chutney dates back to 500 BC. ย Chutneys are endless in variety and ingredients, but they generally consist of fruit, vinegar, and sugar cooked down to a reduction.
+The word “chutney” is derived from the Sanskrit word caแนญnฤซ, meaning to lick. ย In other words, finger-lickin’ good!

-How to Make Mango Chutney
+Mango Chutney Ingredients

 What Are Nigella Seeds?

-Another spice that is in this recipe is nigella, which comes from an annual flowering plant native to south and southwest Asia. Ā Other names for it include black cumin, onion seed and kalonji. Ā It’s hard to describe the flavor of nigella. Ā Wikipedia describes them as “a combination of onions, black pepper and oregano, with a bitterness like mustard seeds.”
+Another spice that is in this recipe is nigella, which comes from an annual flowering plant native to south and southwest Asia.
+Other names for it include black cumin, onion seed and kalonji.
+It’s hard to describe the flavor of nigella.
+Wikipedia describes them as “a combination of onions, black pepper and oregano, with a bitterness like mustard seeds.”

-The flavor is really unlike anything you’ve tasted before. Ā It’s fantastic! Ā I love to use it at every possible opportunity when I make Indian or Middle Eastern foods. Ā It’s wonderful in curries and it positively transforms breads and potatoes.
+The flavor is really unlike anything you’ve tasted before. ย It’s fantastic! ย I love to use it at every possible opportunity when I make Indian or Middle Eastern foods. ย It’s wonderful in curries and it positively transforms breads and potatoes.
+Nigella is also commonly sprinkled on naan bread in India and is a wonderful spice to use in any “carb-based” dish. ย It adds an incredible flavor dimension to this mango chutney.

 How to Use Mango Chutney